“I have a great business idea, but I am scared to share. I am afraid someone may steal my idea,” he told.

-- Running a school, that teaches youths on various practical aspects of life, provides counselling and consultancy… and they can join school at their convenience,
+- Running a school, that teaches youths on various practical aspects of life, provides counselling and consultancy… and they can join school at their own convenience,

-And I told him, I am not scared of sharing my business ideas.
-“You know why?”
-I asked him.
-“Why?” he asked back.
-I told him, “because idea alone is BULLSHIT.”
-It’s like opinion, everyone has one.
+And I told him, “I am not scared of sharing my business ideas.
+You know why? because idea means nothing.
+It’s like opinion, everyone has one.”

 “Ideas don’t mean shit… Execution is the game”Gary Vaynerchuk

 What is business idea?

 Business idea is nothing but an idea that is constructed when you see a problem and figure out a solution and way to make money in this process.